Relations and Functions Worksheets

-What are the Math Functions and Relations?
 Mathematics is all about functions, operations, and relations between variables.
 They are a huge part of mathematics; in fact, there wouldn’t be the concept of mathematics if there were no functions or relations in mathematics.
-Having said that, many students are not aware of the concept of relations and functions, which is a problem.
+Having said that, many students are not aware of these concepts, which can be applied to many different forms of math.
 A relation consists of a set of inputs and outputs.
 The relation shows that the input is somehow related to the output.
 An ordered pair is a set of inputs and outputs and represents a relationship between the two values.
 We can represent a relation in mathematics by using ordered pairs.
-The concept of relations explains that two quantities have an impact on each other.
+This concept explains that two quantities have an impact on each other.
 Coming to functions, a function is a relation in which no input relates to more than one output.
 It means that a function is a relation with one output for each input.
 However, what distinguishes a function from a relation is that each x value in a function has ONE y-value.
 So, if a relation has ONLY ONE y value for each x value, this relation is a function.
 On the other hand, if a relation has TWO distinct y values 'a' and 'c' for the same x value of '5', it is a function.

 - Matching Worksheet - You we review the three key skills for this section.

-Find the range of relations, if a relation is a function, and using the vertical line test.
+Find the range of relations, if it is a function, and using the vertical line test.

-- Homework 1 - The range of a relation is the set of y-coordinates.
+- Homework 1 - The range of them consists of a set of y-coordinates.
 To find the range, find the y-coordinates.

 - Homework 2 - A relation is a function if each number in the domain is paired with exactly one number in the range.

-- Homework 3 - You can use the vertical line test on a graph to determine whether a relation is a function.
+- Homework 3 - You can use the vertical line test on a graph to determine whether a this holds true.